deno-plc/vite-plugin-deno/README.md

 them in your source code because Deno wont be able to resolve them, but you may specify them in [`extra_import_map`](https://jsr.io/@deno-plc/vite-plugin-deno/doc/~/PluginDenoOptions.extra_import_map)

-- `npm-data:foo@1.2.3/bar.js`: This references an internal file of the package tarball
+- `npm-data:foo@1.2.3/bar.js`: This references an internal file of the package tarball (remember, not all files in an NPM package can be imported from the outside)
 - `npm-probe:foo@1.2.3/bar`: Same as above, but with probing.
 Will be resolved to a `npm-data:` URL

 ## Usage